 A few years ago a friend sent me a vintage copy of Best of the Bake-Off Collection, a book with 1,000 Bake-Off recipes dating back to the fifties.
-It’s a fun little cookbook, and was the inspiration for this pie.
+It’s a fun little cookbook, and the source of the original Chocolate Mallow Malt Pie recipe.

 Chocolate Mallow Malt Pie

 - 1 9 inch baked pie shell

 - 1/4 scant teaspoon kosher salt (original calls for 1/2 but I like 1/4)

 - 1/2 cup semisweet chocolate chips I used 3 oz chopped semisweet from Trader Joe's

 - 1 cup heavy whipping cream

 - 1 teaspoon vanilla extract

 - Sweetened whipped cream for garnish – you can use whipped topping or whip up another 1 cup cream with 2-3 tablespoons of powdered sugar and a 1 teaspoon of vanilla